-6.2 Inclusion of the Incapacitated Adult in Case Planning
+7.2 Inclusion of the Incapacitated Adult in Case Planning

 Inclusion of incapacitated adults in the case planning process presents the APS worker with some unique challenges.
-Although determined to lack decision-making capacity, the client may have the capacity to participate in the development of the case plan and should be permitted and encouraged to participate in its development to the extent they are able, including signing of the completed document.
+Although determined to lack decision-making capacity, the client should be actively involved, to the extent that they are able, when developing the case plan; this includes signing the completed document.
 Some special considerations for the APS worker include the following: